-9.2.2.4.3 DIFERENT-MAPPING
+9.2.2.4.3 DIFFERENT-MAPPING

-This is the most generic option to create port-mapping associated to a MAC address.
+This is the most generic option to set up port mapping with a MAC address.
 This allows a MAC address to indicate which ports can be used as output ports for each input port.